revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

 ---

-3. What happens if I decorate the class with a `@Pipe` decorator?
+3.What happens if I decorate the class with a `@Pipe` decorator?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)